 Documenting your international shipments does not begin and end with the commercial invoice.
 A commercial invoice is not a substitute for a packing list, and a packing list is not a substitute for a commercial invoice.

 The commercial invoice may be first in a line of export documents that you must issue to get your goods shipped from the United States, cleared through customs at the final destination and delivered to your customer’s warehouse.
 However, an export packing list provides important information to all the interested parties.

 Export Packing List Purpose

-The export packing list provides the exporter, the international freight forwarder, and the ultimate consignee with information about your shipment, the packing details, and the marks and numbers noted on the outside of the boxes.
-(You'll find an export packing list template here.)
+The export packing list provides the exporter, the international freight forwarder and the ultimate consignee with information about your shipment, the packing details and the marks and numbers noted on the outside of the boxes.
+(You'll find a free export packing list template here.)

 A packing list is also used as a supporting document in the event of a dispute between the carrier and the exporter regarding the measurement and weight of the cargo.